agbarnett/talks/README.md

 # Talks

-* Closing address at AIMOS conference (November 2019)
+* `AIMOS` Closing address and ethics/governance unconference at AIMOS conference (November 2019)
-* Research waste at University of Sydney (November 2019)
+* `waste` Three talks on research waste, including at University of Sydney (November 2019)